Ashvin-Ranjan/glint/README.md

 ## Running GLINT

-Run `n --file glint.n` to start up the server then you can go to http://localhost:8080
+Run `n` to start up the server then you can go to http://localhost:8080

-You can also make a `GET` request to http://localhost:8080/data to get the json data
+You can also make a `GET` request to http://localhost:8080/api/data to get the json data

+To restart the data you can make a `GET` request to http://localhost:8080/api/restart

 ## Maintaining GLINT